irena-flextool/flextool/docs/reference.md

 Some `nodes` can act as a source or a sink of commodities instead of forcing a balance between inputs and outputs.
 To make that happen, commodities must have a `price` and be connected to those `nodes` that serve (or buy) that particular `commodity` at the given `price`.
 In other words, `commodity` is separate from `node` so that the user can use the same `commodity` properties for multiple nodes.
 Commodities can also have a `co2_content`.
 The `commodity` and its `nodes` are connected by establishin a new relationship between the `commodity` and each of its `nodes` (e.g. *coal--coal_market*).

 ![image-1.png](./commodities.PNG)

-# Profiles

-Profiles are time series of data that will be multiplied by capacity to form a constraint for a unit flow, a connection flow or a storage state.
-The constraint can be *upper_limit*, *lower_limit* or *fixed*.

 # Groups